hap-server/hap-server/docs/plugins.md

     });
 ```

-Camera and Television accessories should set the `external_groups` property so hap-server knows to publish the
+Television accessories should set the `external_groups` property so hap-server knows to publish the
 accessory separately.
 This should be the UUID of any services that require the accessory to be published separately.

 ```js